JamisonThorne/piotroski_score/README.md

 	libreoffice fscore.csv &

 Note: This program can be made more efficient by using the morningstar API.
-For learning purposes, I am using chrome driver instead.
+For learning purposes, I am using selenium's chromedriver instead.

 This is a program calculates the F-Score 'Piotroski Score' for all active stocks on the AMAX, NASDAQ, and NYSE.